Logiqx/docker-curator/docs/README.md

 #### Alpine

-Alpine images install system packages using "apk".
+Alpine system packages are installed using "apk".

-TODO
+I have listed the Alpine packages in a separate [alpine](alpine.md) document.

-#### Debian
+#### Debian (slim)

-Debian images install system packages using "apt-get".
+Debian packages are installed using "apt-get".

-TODO
+I have listed the Debian  packages in a separate [Debian (slim)](debian-slim.md) document.